 - Limitations in existing mechanical recycling technologies which were being replaced by environmental chemical recycling processes.

-The project provided the client with key commercial information for the recycled polyester market, including input availability and costs of PET bottle waste in India along with international demand for rPET filament yarn, output pricing, competitive pressures and market drivers.
+The project provided the investor with key commercial information for the recycled polyester market, including input availability and costs of PET bottle waste in India along with international demand for rPET filament yarn, output pricing, competitive pressures and market drivers.